ray-project/ray/doc/source/ray-core/scheduling/resources.rst

 By default, Ray tasks use 1 CPU resource and Ray actors use 1 CPU for scheduling and 0 CPU for running (This means, by default, actors cannot get scheduled on a zero-cpu node, but an infinite number of them can run on any non-zero cpu node.
-If resources are specified explicitly, they are required for both scheduling and running.
-It's a confusing default behavior for actors due to historical reasons and it's recommended to always explicitly set ``num_cpus`` for actors to aovid any surprises).
+It's a confusing default behavior for actors due to historical reasons and it's recommended to always explicitly set ``num_cpus`` for actors to avoid any surprises.
+If resources are specified explicitly, they are required for both scheduling and running.).

 You can also explicitly specify a task's or actor's resource requirements (for example, one task may require a GPU) instead of using default ones via :ref:`ray.remote() <ray-remote-ref>` and :ref:`.options() <ray-options-ref>`.